See all glossary terms

 In practice, curly braces languages and off-side rule languages are often written in the same manner.

-Consider this example from the Godot official documentation showing the same logic in GDScript and C#:
+Consider this example from the Godot official documentation showing the same logic.

 if velocity.x != 0: